CindyDorantes/The_Met_Collection/README.md

 ## Acknowledgments

-- Thanks to our group project partners for the good colaboration
+- Thanks to my learning partners for help and support
 - Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

 ## 📝 License